-Chef Ouita Michel has always made locally grown ingredients a priority in her cuisine.
-That’s why it’s so good.
+Ouita Michel has always made locally grown ingredients a priority in her restaurants.

 "For me, while studying French and Italian cuisine, I realized they use local agricultural artisan products in their food.
 And that's why it's so good.
 That's why from the beginning of wanting to be a chef, I've committed to supporting local agriculture.
 Buying local is a tradition that we seemed to abandon for a few decades.
 I love cooking straight from the garden."

 She and her husband, Chris, bought the Holly Hill Inn in 2000 and opened the fine dining restaurant in May 2001.
-Ouita’s use of locally sourced foods both helps sustain Bluegrass family farms and provides her customers only the freshest, best-tasting fine cuisine.
-The devotion to local foods is evident also at Wallace Station Deli just outside Midway; Windy Corner Market and Restaurant, and Smithtown Seafood, both in Lexington; The Midway Bakery, Midway; and Woodford Reserve Distillery outside Versailles, Ky., where Ouita is chef-in-residence and operates Glenn’s Creek Café and Glenn’s Creek Catering.
+Michel’s use of locally sourced foods both helps sustain Bluegrass family farms and provides her customers only the freshest, best-tasting fine cuisine.
+The devotion to local foods is evident also at her other restaurants: Wallace Station Deli just outside Midway; Windy Corner Market and Restaurant and Smithtown Seafood, in Lexington; The Midway Bakery, Midway; and Woodford Reserve Distillery outside Versailles, Ky., where Michel is chef-in-residence and operates Glenn’s Creek Café and Glenn’s Creek Catering.
 Her latest restaurants, Honeywood, and Smithtown at the Summit, opened in 2017 at the Summit at Fritz Farm development in Lexington.
 Michel will open her eighth restaurant in downtown Lexington’s renovated courthouse in 2018.

-Her restaurants have purchased more than $2 million of Kentucky-grown meats, dairy products, fruits and vegetables over the last 17 years.
+Her restaurants have purchased almost $3 million of Kentucky-grown meats, dairy products, fruits and vegetables over the last 17 years.
 Her reputation and commitment to sustainability have earned speaking invitations and awards from local, regional and national organizations.

-Chef Ouita’s work earns accolades from local and national fans of her cuisine.
-Bourbon aficionados will find all her restaurants along the Kentucky Bourbon Trail — watch for Bourbon in some of the menus!
+Michel’s work earns accolades from local and national fans of her cuisine.
+Bourbon aficionados will find her restaurants along the Kentucky Bourbon Trail — watch for Bourbon in some of the menus!
 She has been a James Beard Foundation Award nominee as Outstanding Restaurateur and as Best Chef Southeast numerous times, competing against chefs in major metropolitan areas.
-Her restaurants are regularly featured in local and national media, such as USA Today, Wine Spectator, Garden & Gun, Southern Living and The New York Times.
+Michel is an alumna of the James Beard Chefs Boot Camp for Policy and Change, a collaborative for chefs who work to improve the world’s food systems.
+Michel and her restaurants are regularly featured in local and national media, such as The New York Times, Southern Living, Garden & Gun, Food Network and Cooking Channel.

-Ouita and Chris are graduates of the Culinary Institute of America in Hyde Park, N.Y.
-Active in her community, Ouita Michel is a member of Slow Food USA; Les Dames d’Escoffier; deacon and free community supper programs coordinator for Midway Christian Church; board member of FoodChain, a non-profit food incubator in Lexington, Ky.; Woodford Forward, a land-use advocacy group; Hindman Settlement School, which is dedicated to enriching Central Appalachian culture; and is a member of the Prichard Committee for Academic Excellence, a statewide citizens group working to improve education for Kentuckians.
+Active in her community, Ouita Michel is a member of Slow Food USA; Les Dames d’Escoffier; free community supper programs coordinator for Midway Christian Church; board member of FoodChain, a non-profit food incubator in Lexington, Ky.; Hindman Settlement School, which is dedicated to enriching Central Appalachian culture; and is a member of the Prichard Committee for Academic Excellence, a statewide citizens group working to improve education for Kentuckians.
 Recent honors include the Fayette Alliance Agricultural Excellence Award and the Bluegrass Tomorrow Josephine Abercrombie Award, the group’s most prestigious honor, given to a person who contributes tirelessly to improve quality of life in the Bluegrass.
 She, Chris and their daughter, Willa, live in a 200-year-old cabin with an expansive garden adjacent to the Holly Hill Inn.